Redwood National Park

 There is no lodging available within the park boundaries; however, nearby Crescent City has plenty of options.

-Trivia: These tallest of living things begin sprouting from a seed the size of a tomato seed, which comes from a pinecone the size of an olive!
+Trivia: These tallest of living things begin sprouting from a seed the size of a tomato seed, which comes from a cone the size of an olive!

 Banner: Walls of the Fern Canyon.